 The indirect Coombs' test is used to make sure that blood that has been donated is compatible with the patient who is going to receive it.
 It is also used to check that a pregnant mother's blood does not contain antibodies that might cause her baby harm.
-See separate leaflet called Blood Grouping (Typing) for more details.
+Read more about Blood Grouping (Typing).

 How does a Coombs' test work?

 Your red blood cells have certain proteins on their surface, called antigens.
 Also, your plasma contains a special type of protein called antibodies, which will attack certain antigens if they are present.